rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 retrieve data from an email opened in read-only mode.
 **(Recap End)**

-Looking into _office.js_ release history suggests that the bond between _office.js_ and TypeScript developed very early.
-It looks like these projects grew up together. _office.js_ might have been one of the internal projects at Microsoft that spearheaded the TS project.

 I imagine it is not that uncommon for a TS library to have a not nullable property that is undefined at runtime.
 The IntelliSense tell me that `item: Office.MessageRead` contains an overloaded `item.body.getTypeAsync` method.
-I was hoping to use it to retrieve the type (plain vs html) of the email body.
+I was hoping to use it to retrieve the type (plain text vs html) of the email body.

 ```JavaScript
 (method) Office.Body.getTypeAsync(options: Office.AsyncContextOptions, callback?: ((asyncResult: Office.AsyncResult<Office.CoercionType>) => void) | undefined): void (+1 overload)